Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Introduction

-Preconditions and deficiencies of the conventional ITR definition are brought up in a number of past studies.
+Preconditions and deficiencies of the conventional ITR definition are considered in a number of past studies.
 For instance, \cite{yuan2013} summarizes the problems with the conventional definition and particularly emphasizes the significance of the channel parameter estimations (accuracy or false alarm rates) in online synchronous BCIs.
 The same study proposed a task-oriented online BCI test in the hope to help with the real-world applications.
 Moreover, recent works such as \cite{daSilva2020} proposed to use an alternative closed-form formulation derived in \cite{Muroga1953} for the ITR computation via making approximations such as removing negativity constraint on the input distribution using only a fairly limited dataset.
 In fact, this closed form's usefulness is restricted to square and non-singular channel transition characterizations \cite{arimoto1972}.
-Moreover, no further analysis or intuition is presented in both studies in terms of the channel transition characteristics, the stimuli design, and means and strategies for achieving the capacity of the underlying BCI channel.
-On the other hand, one of the objectives of this study is to outline the basic principles of conventional ITR definition and in order to re-express its deficiencies, highlight the challenges of channel characterization problems between the human brain and the computer system.
-We note that performance characterization of any technique for an asymmetric and non-stationary channel requires a careful computation procedure to accurately determine the practical ITR the subjects experience as well as directions for tighter symbiosis within the context of joint system design.
-We will demonstrate that this study may also help design better input for BCIs to maximize the information flow in the induced communication channel.
+Moreover, no further analysis or intuition is presented in both studies in terms of the channel transition characteristics, the stimuli design, and means and strategies for achieving the capacity of the underlying BCI channel models.